binnurr/REIT/README.md

 RoREIT uses the embodied robotic agent Nao, which can be set using "robot" for the agent argument.
 We use video modality in RoREIT, and the behavioral_feedback argument is set to True.

 ## Automatization of REIT execution
 The execution steps of REIT can be automated by scripting.
-We share the apple script prepared to execute VoREIT in the [repo](https://github.com/binnurr/REIT/blob/main/reit_run.scpt).
+We share the apple scripts in the repo to execute [VoREIT]() and [RoREIT](https://github.com/binnurr/REIT/blob/4d679f1589d8dd17021619cfb42a10e85415b63f/roreit_run.scpt) in the repo.
 You can modify the script for your environment.

 ## Roadmap
 ### Implementation Design Decisions and Further Developments